 - Contact at Least 3 Resume Writers — Based on your research and conversations, you’ll have a better understanding of how each writer can help you and if they’re a “good fit” or not.
 It also puts you in a position to make a well-informed decision.

 Hiring a resume writer is worth it because you’re doing more than just hiring someone type up your resume or do simple updates.
-You’re investing in you, your career, and an opportunity to land interviews for positions that you know will prove to be personally and financially rewarding.
+You’re investing in you, your career, and an opportunity to land interviews for positions you know will prove to be personally and financially rewarding.